 Several factors, including the lender, scoring formula, and ratings, contribute to determining the cost of an individual’s credit score for student loans.

-1. Payment History: Timely payment of bills, including previous student loans or credit card payments, positively impacts one’s credit score.
+1. Payment History: Timely bill payments, including previous student loans or credit card payments, positively impact one’s credit score.

 2. Credit Utilization: The amount of available credit used compared to the total available is known as credit utilization.
 Keeping this ratio low can help improve your score.